GoodRequest/GoodNetworking/README.md

 Define two enums:
 - one for the base API address called `ApiServer`
-- one that follows the `GREndpointManager` protocol, more information [here](https://goodrequest.github.io/GoodNetworking/documentation/goodnetworking/grendpointmanager/)
+- one that follows the `Endpoint` protocol, more information [here](https://goodrequest.github.io/GoodNetworking/documentation/goodnetworking/models/endpoint/)

-Create a RequestManager using `GRSession<RequestEndpoint, APIServer>`
+Create a RequestManager using `GRSession`

 ```swift
 import GoodNetworking